ethereum/eth-abi/docs/codecs.rst

 -----------------------

-Here's an example of how you might add support for a simple "null" type using a custom registry while continuining to use the porcelain encoding and decoding
+Here's an example of how you might add support for a simple "null" type using a custom registry while continuing to use the porcelain encoding and decoding
 API:

 .. testcode:: custom-registry-nulltype